 - The bridge on Hallowing Run Road near Crissinger Hill Road is scheduled for replacement in June of 2017.
 (JV-121) http://parapidbridges.com

-- The board will be submitting a potential Dirt and Gravel road grant project for School House Road for 2017.
+- The board has submitted a potential Dirt and Gravel road grant project for School House Road for 2017.

 - The 2017 tentative budget is available for review.
 A copy can be requested at firstname.lastname@example.org.